jddf/spec/draft-ucarion-jddf-xx.md

 of describing in detail its own structure.
 By keeping the expressiveness of the schema language minimal, JDDF makes code generation and standardized errors easier to implement.

+JDDF's feature set is designed to represent common patterns in JSON-using applications, while still having a clear correspondence to programming languages in widespread use.
+Thus, JDDF supports:

+- Signed and unsigned 8, 16, and 32-bit integers.
+A tool which converts JDDF schemas into code can use `int8_t`, `uint8_t`, `int16_t`, etc., or their equivalents in the target language, to represent these JDDF types.

+- A distinction between `float32` and `float64`.
+Code generators can use `float` and `double`, or their equivalents, for these JDDF types.

+- A "properties" form of JSON objects, corresponding to some sort of struct.

+- A "values" form of JSON objects, corresponding to some sort of dictionary or associative array.

+- A "discriminator" form of JSON objects, corresponding to a discriminated (or "tagged") union.

+The principle of common patterns in JSON is why JDDF does not support 64-bit integers, as these are usually transmitted over JSON in a non-interoperable (i.e., not respecting the recommendations in Section 2.2 of {{RFC7493}}) or mutually inconsistent (e.g., using hexadecimal versus base64) ways.

+The principle of clear correspondence to common programming languages is why JDDF does not support, for example, a data type for numbers up to 2**53-1.

 It is expected that for many use-cases, a schema language of JDDF's expressiveness is sufficient.
 Where a more expressive language is required,